 Luxe Sarang 15 lured us in with its oversized bathroom, complete with an open-to-the-elements plunge pool, soothing water feature and double rainwater shower.
 For even more space, book the top-tier Loft, which features a striking sloped timber ceiling in the bedroom, expansive living area and sun-drenched deck with plunge pool (skinny dippers take note: the rooftop bar overlooks this inviting space).

 Surrounded by cabanas and tropical gardens, the blue-tiled, lagoon-shaped pool weaves through the heart of the hotel.
 Ladders from ground-floor terraces allow guests to swim out from their rooms.
+Please note that the swimming pool isn't fenced off and doesn't have an on-duty lifeguard.

 Fill your suitcase with designer sarongs and swimwear for long afternoons in a poolside cabana.